jake-87/blog/content/blog/type_safe_interpreters.md

 ```ocaml
 type _ expr =
 ```
 We've added space for a type parameter.
 What should integers and booleans look like?
-Maybe they should be indexed by their respective "meta" types.
+Maybe we should paramaterize our expressions by the type they "evaluate to" - that way, when we have a `'a expr`, we know that it'll evaluate to something of type `'a`.
+Hence:
 ```ocaml
   | Lit : int -> int expr
   | Bool : bool -> bool expr
 ```
 Now, we want to add a case for `Add` and `Negate`.
-Naturally, we shouldn't be able to add two booleans, so let's restrict it to only taking in `int expr`s.
-Similar for negate.
+Naturally, we shouldn't be able to add two booleans, so let's restrict it to only taking in `int expr`s, and similar for negate.
+We also know that these should return integers, too.
 ```ocaml
   | Add : int expr * int expr -> int expr
   | Negate : int expr -> int expr